-- If neither the plant nor the controller have unstable modes, then the loci of P(s)C(s) must not encircle the critical point at all. - Because the path taken in the s-plane includes negative frequencies (i.e., the negative imaginary axis), the loci of P(s)C(s) occur as complex conjugates - the plot is symmetric about the real axis. - The requirement that the number of poles in P(s)C(s) exceeds the number of zeros means that at high frequencies, P(s)C(s) always decays such that the loci go to the origin. - For the multivariable (MIMO) case, the procedure of looking at individual Nyquist plots for each element of a transfer matrix is unreliable and outdated.
+- Because the path taken in the s-plane includes negative frequencies (i.e., the negative imaginary axis), the loci of P(s)C(s) occur as complex conjugates the plot is symmetric about the real axis. - The requirement that the number of poles in P(s)C(s) exceeds the number of zeros means that at high frequencies, P(s)C(s) always decays such that the loci go to the origin. - For the multivariable (MIMO) case, the procedure of looking at individual Nyquist plots for each element of a transfer matrix is unreliable and outdated.
 Referring to the multivariable definition of S(s), we should count the encirclements for the function [det(I + P(s)C(s)) 1] instead of P(s)C(s).
 The use of gain and phase margin in design is similar to the SISO case.

-18.2.3 Robustness on the Nyquist Plot
+12.2.3 Robustness on the Nyquist Plot

 The question of robustness in the presence of modelling errors is central to control system design.
 There are two natural measures of robustness for the Nyquist plot, each having a very clear graphical representation.
-The loci need to stay away from the critical point; how close the loci come to it can be expressed in terms of magnitude and angle.
+The loci need to stay away from the critical point $P(s)C(s) = -1 = 1\angle 180^{\circ}$ , and how close the loci come to it can be expressed in terms of magnitude and angle:

-These notions lead to definition of the gain margin k_g and phase margin γ for a design.
-As the figure shows, the definition of k_g is different for stable and unstable P(s)C(s).
+These notions lead to definition of the gain margin $k_g$ and phase margin $\gamma$ for a design.
+As the figure shows, the definition of $k_g$ is different for stable and unstable P(s)C(s).
 Rules of thumb are as follows.
-For a stable plant, $k_g \geq 2$ and $\gamma \geq 30^{\circ}$; for an unstable plant, $k_g \leq 0.5$ and $\gamma \geq 30^{\circ}$.
+For a stable plant, we desire $k_g \geq 2$ and $\gamma \geq 30^\circ$ ; for an unstable plant, $k_g \leq 0.5$ and $\gamma \geq 30^\circ$ .
+As defined, these conditions will maintain stability even if the gain is increased by a factor of two for the stable open-loop system, or decreased by a factor of two for the unstable OL system.
+In both cases, the phase angle can be in error by thirty degrees without losing stability.
+Note that the system behavior in the closed-loop, while technically stable through these perturbations, might be very poor from the performance point of view.
+The following two sections outline how to manage robustness and performance simultaneously using the Nyquist plot.

-18.3 Design for Nominal Performance
+12.3 Design for Nominal Performance